 I've been using Royal TSX to RDP from my MacBooks, and I'm quickly becoming a fan of it.

-Royal TSX is a free remote management solution that (TODO)
+Royal TSX is a free remote management solution that allows for multiple different connection types and protocols on MULTIPLE platforms (Windows, macOS, iOS, and Android).

 You can download the "Royal TSX for macOS" dmg from the download page, and it is a standard DMG file.